snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 Upcoming Snowplow releases will include:

-* [R102 [BAT] Priority fixes][r102-bat], various stability, security and data quality improvements for the batch pipeline
+* [R102 Afontova Gora][r102-bat], various stability, security and data quality improvements for the batch pipeline
-* [R103 [STR] PII Enrichment phase 2][r103-pii], the second wave of GDPR features being added to Snowplow
+* [R103 [STR] PII Enrichment phase 2][r103-pii], enhancing our recently-released GDPR-focused PII Enrichment for the realtime pipeline

-Furthermore, as mentioned above, this is only the beginning for GCP in Snowplow as we will be porting the streaming enrichment process to [Google Cloud Dataflow][dataflow] thanks to [Apache Beam][beam] in [milestone 151][r151-beam] and building a loader for [BigQuery][bq].
+Furthermore, this release is only the beginning for Google Cloud Platform support in Snowplow!

+As discussed in our RFC, we plan on porting our streaming enrichment process to [Google Cloud Dataflow][dataflow], leveraging the [Apache Beam APIs][beam] (see [this milestone][r151-beam] for details).
+In parallel, we are also busy designing our new Snowplow event loader for [BigQuery][bq].

+We look forward to your feedback as we continue to roll out and extend our GCP capabilities!

 <h2 id="help">6.
 Getting help</h2>